 In doing so our industry does more than just help to safeguard our national security; it makes a vital contribution to our prosperity.

-A £400m contract with MBDA UK to add ultra-accurate Brimstone missile capability to RAF Typhoon jets, supporting 400 jobs in Bolton, Stevenage and across their UK supply chain.
+a £400-million contract with MBDA UK to add ultra-accurate Brimstone missile capability to RAF Typhoon jets, supporting 400 jobs in Bolton, Stevenage and across their UK supply chain

-Contracts worth £1bn announced in October 2018 to support the UK’s Royal Fleet Auxiliary ships and the Royal Navy’s Survey and Hydrographic fleet, supporting over 700 jobs at shipyards across the country.
+contracts worth £1-billion announced in October 2018 to support the UK’s Royal Fleet Auxiliary ships and the Royal Navy’s Survey and Hydrographic fleet, supporting over 700 jobs at shipyards across the country